Chandrashekhar08analyst/Excel-project-Sales-performance-analysis/README.md

 # 📊 Sales Performance Report: Understanding Customers for Profit Growth

-## Project Overview
+# Project Overview
 This project aims to help businesses understand their customers better and plan strategies for increasing sales in the next year.
 By analyzing past sales data, we can make informed decisions to target the right customers at the right time and through the best sales channels.

-## Objective
+# Objective
 The main goal of this project is to create a comprehensive report on annual sales that helps businesses:
-- Understand who their customers are (age, gender, location).
+Understand who their customers are (age, gender, location).
-- Learn which products and channels perform best.
+Learn which products and channels perform best.
-- Make strategic plans to increase sales and profits next year.
+Make strategic plans to increase sales and profits next year.

-## Data Preparation:
+# Data Preparation:
-- **Cleaned Data**: Standardized gender entries (e.g., "M" or "Man" became "Man") and made values more readable (e.g., clearer product names).
+Cleaned Data: Standardized gender entries (e.g., "M" or "Man" became "Man") and made values more readable (e.g., clearer product names).
-- **Created Age Groups**: Grouped customers by age to analyze their buying patterns.
+Created Age Groups: Grouped customers by age to analyze their buying patterns.
-- **Extracted Date Info**: Pulled out the month from the date column for monthly comparisons.
+Extracted Date Info: Pulled out the month from the date column for monthly comparisons.

-## Data Analysis
+# Data Analysis
 Once the data was clean, I analyzed it to find meaningful insights that can guide decision-making.
 Here’s what I explored:

 #### Monthly Sales and Orders: